danig89/MechaCar_Statistical_Analysis/README.md

 ![Lot Summary](Resources/lot_summary.png)
 <br>

 #### The design specifications for the MechaCar suspension coils dictate that the variance of the suspension coils must not exceed 100 pounds per square inch.

-Does the current manufacturing data meet this design specification for all manufacturing lots in total and each lot individually?
+##### Does the current manufacturing data meet this design specification for all manufacturing lots in total?
 Why or why not?
+The current manufacturing data does meet design specifications for all manufacturing lots in total.
+In Figure 3, we can see that the variance is 62.29, which is less than 100.

+##### Does the current manufacturing data meet this design specification for each lot individually?
+Why or why not?
+The current manufacturing data meets the design specifications in Lot 1 and Lot 2, as the variance is 0.97 for Lot 1 and 7.47 for Lot 2 (Figure 4).
+The manufacturing data for Lot 3 does not meet design specifications, with a variance of 170 (Figure 4).

 ## T-Tests on Suspension Coils
 ### Figure 5: T-test for All Lots